obonaventure/draft-bgp-tcp-tls/draft-wirtgen-bgp-tls.md

-Once the TLS handshake is established and finished, the BGP session is initiated as defined in {{RFC4271}} and the protocol operates in the same way as a normal BGP over TCP session.
+Once the TLS handshake is established and finished, the BGP session is initiated as defined in {{RFC4271}} and the protocol operates in the same way as a classic BGP over TCP session.
 The difference is that the BGP session is now encrypted using the TLS layer.

-TODO: How can TLS failures be handled?
-For non-critical TLS errors, a new BGP notification option could be requested to indicate to the other router that the TLS session has failed.
-For critical errors, the TCP session will be reset without any BGP notification...
-If TCP-AO is enabled, this question does not arise.
+It is suggested that the two BGP peers establishing a BGP over TLS/TCP perform a mutual TLS (mTLS) authentication to prove that both routers are legitimate in the connection.

 # Security Considerations